Atlantic Illumination Entertainment Lighting

 Designer Kit:

-In addition, note taking is required for technical information regarding the venue, its stage, electrical distribution, support facilities, and also for the contact information of the personnel involved and with whom I come in contact.
+In addition, note taking is required for technical information regarding the venue and its stage, electrical distribution, support facilities, and also for the contact information of the personnel and for those with whom I might be working.
 Even if I already have this in my computer, one or more of the particulars may have changed, and so must be recorded. ...and of course, I also need to record my first impressions regarding the lighting design.
 (After all, that is why I am there!)

 Kit Genesis: